muhammed-shaheer-keerirakath/zondjs/packages/block/README.md

 // ./examples/1559.ts#L46-L50

 try {
-  await blockWithMatchingBaseFee.validateData()
+  await blockWithMatchingBaseFee.validateData();
 } catch (err) {
-  console.log(err) // block validation fails
+  console.log(err); // block validation fails
 }
 ```

 ### WASM Crypto Support

 This library by default uses JavaScript implementations for the basic standard crypto primitives like hashing or signature verification (for included txs).
-See `@ethereumjs/common` [README](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/common) for instructions on how to replace with e.g. a more performant WASM implementation by using a shared `common` instance.
+See `@theqrl/zondjs-common` [README](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/common) for instructions on how to replace with e.g. a more performant WASM implementation by using a shared `common` instance.

 ### EIP-1559 Blocks